boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Connectivity services are provided by networks to customers via dedicated terminating points, such as customer edges (CEs) or User Equipment (UE) (see {{ac}}).
-To facilitate data transfer via the provider network, it is assumed that the appropriate setup is provisioned over the links that connect customer terminating points and a provider network (usually via a Provider Edge (PE)), allowing successfully data exchanged over these links.
+To facilitate data transfer via the provider network, it is assumed that appropriate setup is provisioned over the links that connect customer terminating points and a provider network (usually via a Provider Edge (PE)), allowing successfully data exchange over these links.
 The required setup is referred to in this document as Attachment Circuits (ACs), while the underlying link is referred to as "bearers".

+The bearer can be a physical or logical link that connects a customer device to a provider network.
+A bearer can be a wireless or wired link.

 ~~~~
      .-------.                .--------------------.         .-------.